rpattn/go_cmms/docs/security_review.md

 ## High-Risk Findings

-- Open organisation self-join during signup
+- Organisation access at signup
-  - Anyone can pass `org_slug` and become a `Member` of that org during signup.
+  - Previous behavior allowed self-joining existing orgs by slug.
-  - Code: `internal/auth/local.go:32`, `internal/auth/local.go:71`.
+  - Impact: Potential unauthorized access by guessing/knowing slugs.
-  - Impact: Unauthorized access to org data by guessing/knowing slugs.
+  - Mitigation (implemented): Signup now requires a unique `org_slug`; if it already exists, signup is rejected with 409.
+When unique, a new organisation is created and the creator is assigned `Owner`.
-  - Fix: Remove public `org_slug` handling or gate via invite tokens/domain or admin approval.
+  - Code (after change): `internal/auth/local.go` (SignupHandler creates org and sets Owner), `internal/repo/repo.go` + `internal/repo/orgs.go` (CreateOrg).

 - Fallback redirect trusts request headers (open redirect)
   - When `frontend.url` is unset, the OAuth callback redirects using `X-Forwarded-Proto` and `X-Forwarded-Host`.